Tech's basketball facility offers intimate environment for fans and intimidating one for opponents

-The dawning of a new era in Yellow Jackets’ basketball was marked by the opening of McCamish Pavilion at the start of the 2012-13 season.
+The dawning of a new era in Yellow Jackets’ basketball was marked by the opening of McCamish Pavilion in November of 2012.

 Occupying the same footprint on the corner of 10th and Fowler Streets as the historic Alexander Memorial Coliseum, which hosted Tech basketball games for 55 years and saw the Yellow Jackets post a record of 556-194, McCamish Pavilion opened its doors Nov.
-9, 2012 when the Tech men hosted Tulane and defeated the Green Wave, 79-61.
+9, 2012 when the Tech men hosted Tulane.

-McCamish Pavilion is named for Hank McCamish, a long-time insurance executive in the Atlanta area whose family provided the lead gift for the $50 million facility.
-The arena footprint expanded by about 30,000 square feet over that of Alexander Memorial Coliseum, and the former circular seating bowl was demolished and replaced with a rectangular bowl along with an upper deck.
+The arena is named for the late Hank McCamish, a long-time insurance executive in the Atlanta area whose family provided the lead gift for the $50 million facility.
+The arena footprint expanded approximately 30,000 square feet over that of Alexander Memorial Coliseum, and the former circular seating bowl was demolished and replaced with a rectangular bowl along with an upper deck.

 The most obvious difference is that the walls separating the concourse and the bowl were removed, meaning that the floor is visible from almost every point in the concourse.
 The familiar domed roof and the 32 steel support beams remain, but the McCamish interior looks nothing like the old Thrillerdome.

 Ground was broken for the construction of Tech’s new on-campus arena on May 5, 2011, and 18 months later, the Yellow Jackets had a state-of-the-art building with 8,600 seats and a luxurious club area, which provides a cozy view of the court.
-The lower level seating bowl has 6,935 seats, and the balcony level seats 1,665.
+The lower level seating bowl has 6,935 seats, and the new balcony level seating has 1,665 seats.

-Spectators are able to view the game as they walk to and from concessions and rest rooms, which are all located on the outside of the concourse.
+Spectators can view the game as they walk to and from concessions and rest rooms, which are all located on the outside of the concourse.
 The balcony level seating has its own concourses with rest rooms and concessions.

 The building features a center-hung scoreboard, with video screens on four sides and a circular message board underneath.
 The balcony level facing has a 360-degree ribbon board for messaging and graphics.

-The lighting system, similar to those at Madison Square Garden and Staples Center in Los Angeles, illuminates the court while leaving the stands darkened, creating a theatre-like feel to games.
+The lighting system, similar to those at Madison Square Garden and Staples Center in Los Angeles, will illuminate the court while leaving the stands darkened, creating a theatre-like feel to games.

-Nearly the entire structure was constructed anew, with the one notable exception being the familiar dome of Alexander Memorial Coliseum and its 32 steel ribs, which stayed in place and provided the skeleton for the new structure.
-A new roof covering was installed, and the ribs and the ceiling were re-painted.
+Nearly the entire structure was built new, with the one notable exception being the familiar dome of Alexander Memorial Coliseum and its 32 steel ribs, which stayed in place and provided the skeleton for the new structure.
+A new roof was installed, and the ribs and the ceiling were re-painted.
 Around the concourses, pieces of the former AMC court were inlaid into the ribs.